melroy89/dotfiles/README.md

 `simplescreenrecorder`

-Replaced packages:
+# AMDGPU

-* Via Manjaro Settings Manager, installed Nvidia driver (v340 in my case): `video-nvidia-340xx`
+Use the Manjaro Settings Manager -> Hardware to install any open-source AMDGPU driver (if needed).

 # MySQL (MariaDB)
 Before starting: